 My favorite things are Clojure, Dungeons & Dragons, open-source software/hardware, the outdoors and photography.

 I've spent the last 5 years doing web development exclusively with Clojure / Clojurescript doing a variety of things, such as:

 I've also done my fair share of devops work, performing some tasks such as:

-Apart from these technical things, I enjoy very much teaching Clojure to people, especially to Junior Developers: there's nothing as rewarding as seeing their brains finally "click" and resonate with the principles of functional programming.
+Apart from these technical things, I enjoy very much teaching Clojure to people, especially to Junior Developers: there's nothing as rewarding as seeing their brains finally "click" and resonate with the beauty and simplicity of functional programming.

 My education is in (Applied) Mathematics, and I received a BSc from University of Ferrara in Italy and my MSc. (with specialization in Scientific Computing) from Utrecht University, The Netherlands.